All India Financial Institutions: List of AIFIs

-In 2022, Reserve Bank of India has announced that National Bank for Financing Infrastructure and Development (NaBFID) will be regulated and supervised by it as an All India Financial Institution (AIFI) under the RBI Act, 1934.

 Industrial Development Bank of India

 IDBI is no longer an AIFI and has been converted into a universal bank by the Government of India.
 The IDBI was established to provide credit for major financial facilities to assist with the industrial development of India.
 It was established in 1964 by RBI, and was transferred to the government of India in 1976.
 The government holdings in IDBI, after the IPO, is 51.4%.
 By the end of September 2004, the IDBI asset base was Rs.
 36850 crore.

 Diversification of activities of IDBI

 Since 1990, IDBI has set up a number of institutes, including: